programmfabrik/fylr-plugin-sequence/README.md

 The automatic filling of empty fields can be configured [in a general way](#base-configuration) per objecttype and field, or for pool managed objects, with more complex patterns based on [pool settings](#pool-settings).

+Collisions with existing data can happen, but [can be fixed for each sequence](#collisions-of-generated-values).

 ## Requirements

 ### Objecttype to store the sequences